QwertyIsCoding/Canvas/README.md

 ---
 Note: I have added one extra type of variation at the end which is a snowy variation.
 Variations do not change the scene itself but changes the lighting around it as well as the abience.
 Here is another variation of the same scene:

 ![image](https://user-images.githubusercontent.com/77963043/202043079-fb706d56-a2e9-404a-a976-ddcd20590335.png)

 ---
 #### To download Nvidia Canvas, go to this webpage: https://www.nvidia.com/en-us/studio/canvas/

 ---
-## Note: The software is still in beta so use at your own risk.
-You also NEED a NVIDIA GPU to use the software.
+#### Note: The software is still in beta so use at your own risk.
+You also NEED a NVIDIA GPU to use the application.